dabaez/ai-tab-grouper/README.md

 - Make sure Developer mode is enabled
 - Try removing and re-adding the extension

+**Not all tabs were grouped**
+- This is intentional!
+The extension only groups tabs with clear topical relationships
+- Ungrouped tabs didn't have enough related content to form meaningful groups
+- Try the Full strategy for more nuanced grouping, or manually organize remaining tabs

 **Grouping isn't working well**
+- Try a different model (larger models like `llama3` often perform better)
-- Try a different model or strategy
+- Try a different strategy (Full is most accurate but slower)
 - Check the browser console (F12) for errors